OlgaVT/OlgaVT.github.io/_teaching/bbsb_lecture_5.md

 | <img src="https://github.com/OlgaVT/OlgaVT.github.io/blob/master/images/.png" width="25000">| However, if we need to measure (almost) all genes in a sample, we use microarray or RNA-Sequencing.
 Microarray is almost obsolete though it is still have some applications, it is cheaper, and there are microarray datasets that is still widely used e.g., METABRIC that consists of about 2500 breast cancer samples.
 However, microarray uses the predefined set of probes to detect and quantify RNA, thus we can not detect and quantify novel transcripts.
 That's why RNA-Sequenicng is the most popular technology for measuring gene expression|[Microarray](link)   [METABRIC](link)  |
 | <img src="https://github.com/OlgaVT/OlgaVT.github.io/blob/master/images/.png" width="25000">| Sequencing technologies (covered in Lecture 4): <ul><li>First generation - Maxam-Gilber sequencing and Sanger sequencing</li><li>Second generation - high-throughput and parallel e.g., Illumina</li><li>Third generation - Single-cell and long reads resolution e.g., ONT Nanopore, PacBio</li></ul> |[Illumina](link)   [Sanger sequencing](link) [Nanopore](link) [PacBio](link) |

-Computational analysis of bulk RNA-Sequencing data: from raw files to biological interpretation (next lecture)
+Computational analysis of bulk RNA-Sequencing data: from raw files to a gene counts table
 ======
 | Slide | Transcript | Additional material|
 |----------------|-------------|-------------|